Rodgath/dilaz-metabox/README.md

 # Dilaz Metaboxes
 WordPress metaboxes for themes and plugins.

-Feel free to use these metabox options in your __premium__ and __commercial__ projects.
+Feel free to use this metaboxes plugin in your __premium__ and __commercial__ projects.

 ## How to use
+1. Download and install [Dilaz Metaboxes](https://github.com/Rodgath/Dilaz-Metaboxes-Plugin/archive/master.zip) plugin
+2. Download [Dilaz Metaboxes Options](https://github.com/Rodgath/Dilaz-Metaboxes-Options) and add it into your WordPress project.

+## Example of how to use Dilaz Panel in a theme
-See this [metabox example](https://github.com/Rodgath/Dilaz-Metaboxes-Options-Sample) on how to integrate this metaboxes plugin into your WordPress development project.
+Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b) to see a useful example on how to integrate this *dilaz metaboxes plugin* into your WordPress theme development project.

 ## Features
 * Extendability - Easy to update or create new functionality